 2015 may turn out to be a great year in many respects, but the fact that it started with the sudden closure of iconic London club Plastic People doesn't bode well.
 The intimate Shoreditch basement venue acquired a loyal following over the years thanks to its seriously on-point programming and a killer soundsystem, making it a favourite haunt of many clubbers.
 Pretty much all bases were covered in the programming, from underground techno to UK bass to the eclectic sets at regular events hosted by jazz-house producer Floating Points and forward-thinking label Huntleys & Palmers.
 The relocation of seminal dubstep and grime night FWD>> – the long-standing jewel in PP's crown – to Dalston's Dance Tunnel in early 2013 may have been a blow to the club, but no-one really expected it to close, particularly not as suddenly as it did.
 The reasons behind the closure aren't yet known, but whatever they are, the announcment marks yet another irreconcilable blow to London's clubbing landscape.
 RIP Plastic People.

 |Transport:||Tube: Old St|

 - 5 star:0

 - 4 star:0

 - 1 star:1

 Went here with a few mates last night and we were all really disappointed.
 The club is a dump!
 It's dark and dirty, with a bad atmosphere.
-During the 5minutes that we were there it kicked off twice, people were chewing there face off like you wouldnt believe, others slumped in corners looking a right state.
+During the 5 minutes that we were there it kicked off twice, people were chewing their face off like you wouldn't believe, others slumped in corners looking a right state.